nossie531/ref_iter/README.md

 ## Notes for the future

-Currently (2024), this crate has many types and traits to implement [Lending Iterator](#lending-iterator) without GAT.
+Currently (2024), this crate has many types and traits to implement [lending-\
+Iterator](#lending-iterator) without GAT.
 Future Rust releases may resolve these problems.
 As a result, for example, `RefKvIterator` will be merged into `RefIterator`.